 - Classroom donations Giving Tree

-Click here to see Meet the Teacher classroom kits.
+Click here to see Meet the Teacher classroom kits and bundles.

-If you’ve enjoyed this post why not share it with your teacher friends?
+If you’ve enjoyed this post, share it with your teacher friends?
 Help another teacher and share on Facebook and Pinterest.

 Find more teaching ideas in these helpful back to school posts.